Crisis averted, Obama says Americans 'completely fed up' with Washington

 Even so, the strategy carried the risk of making him appear reluctant to engage his political opponents.

-Leon Panetta, who served as Obama's defence secretary, offered what seemed to be indirect criticism of Obama this week at a reporters' breakfast hosted by the Wall Street Journal.
+Leon Panetta, who served as Obama's defense secretary, offered what seemed to be indirect criticism of Obama this week at a reporters' breakfast hosted by the Wall Street Journal.

 "You have to engage in the process.
 This is a town where it's not enough to feel you have the right answers.
 You've got to roll up your sleeves and you've got to really engage in the process . . . that's what governing is all about," the Washington Post quoted Panetta as saying.